MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 To create a "WinUI 3 app in UWP" for C#:

-1. Using Visual Studio 2019, create a new project.
+1. Using Visual Studio, create a new project.
    - If Visual Studio is running already, select **File** -> **New** -> **Project**.

        :::image type="content" source="images/WinUI-and-UWP/vs2019-menu-file-new-project.png" alt-text="Visual Studio 2019 - File -> New -> Project menu":::